 The view west from Brown Rigg Howe towards Beacon Hill.

-Toposcope on Beacon Hill.
+Toposcope on Beacon Hill, roughly one-quarter of the way round this Danby Beacon walk.
 The plaque reads:

 DANBY PARISH COUNCIL 1894-1994